Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Two classes of asymmetric copulas

-When the skewness vector $\alpha$ is zero, the skew-normal distribution $\mathrm{SN}(0,\mathrm P,0)$ simplifies to the normal distribution $\mathrm N(0,\mathrm P)$.
-Moreover, similar to the skewness vector $\beta$ in the normal location-scale mixture model, the skewness vector $\alpha$ given in Definition~\ref{def:sn} is \emph{unrestricted}, allowing its value to vary freely in $\RR^d$.
-This flexibility is a beneficial feature of the $(\mathrm P,\alpha)$-parameterization of the normalized skew-normal distribution.
-However, it is worth noting that although the skew-normal distribution is closed under marginalization, the marginal distribution of the $i$-th component of $\mathrm{SN}(0,\mathrm P,\alpha)$ is \emph{not} simply $\mathrm{SN}(0,1,\alpha_i)$, where $\alpha_i$ denotes the $i$-th component of $\alpha$.
-An alternative parameterization with a simpler transformation of parameters under marginalization is presented in the following remark.
+It is important to note that although the skew-normal distribution is closed under marginalization, the marginal distribution of the $i$th component of $\mathrm{SN}(0,\mathrm P,\alpha)$ is \emph{not} simply $\mathrm{SN}(0,1,\alpha_i)$, where $\alpha_i$ denotes the $i$th element of $\alpha$.
+An alternative parameterization with simpler parameter transformation under marginalization is motivated by the definition of $\delta$ in \eqref{eq:SN-conditioning} and is summarized in the following remark.